 - (3) The Contest Jury has the right to waive penalties if missing roll call was not due to the competitor's negligence.
-This would be determined at a hearing convened for the purpose of hearing a protest over the penalties being imposed by the Chief Judge. - (b) Introduction of Judges, Starter, Contest Jury, and other contest officials. - (c) Introduction of FAA officials. - (d) Weather forecast and winds aloft. - (e) Direction of flight for Known and Unknown programs.
-Official wind direction for Free Programs. - (f) Description of the Aerobatic Box and FAA Deadline. - (g) Starting procedures.

-- (1) Location of dead prop area(s), if any. - (2) Taxi, take-off, and holding procedures. - (3) Noise abatement procedures and location of any noise sensitive areas. - (4) Traffic pattern for competitors. - (5) Aborts by competitors on the ground and in the air. - (6) Location of sterile area for mechanical aborts. - (h) Radio procedures and frequencies.
+This would be determined at a hearing convened for the purpose of hearing a protest over the penalties being imposed by the Chief Judge. - (b) Introduction of Judges, Starter, Contest Jury, and other contest officials. - (c) Introduction of FAA officials. - (d) Weather forecast and winds aloft. - (e) Official wind direction for the flight(s) immediately following the briefing.
+If the official wind direction is subsequently changed by the Chief Judge, pilots will be notified of the change by the Starter during his or her final briefing.
+(See 4.9.3 and 4.10.1) - (f) Description of the Aerobatic Box, and Deadline if appropriate. - (g) Starting procedures. - (1) Location of dead prop area(s), if any. - (2) Taxi, take-off, and holding procedures. - (3) Noise abatement procedures and location of any noise sensitive areas. - (4) Traffic pattern for competitors. - (5) Aborts by competitors on the ground and in the air. - (6) Location of sterile area for mechanical aborts.

+- (h) Radio procedures and frequencies.
 If radio will be the sole means of controlling box entry, any radio failure, transmit or receive, prior to box entry requires an immediate return to landing. - (i) Recall signals.
 Briefing of the recall signal shall include the phrasing that will be used in the event of a recall, and the types of instructions that will be given in the event of a traffic conflict.
-If Hot Box panels are not in use, the location and color of the recall smoke bomb shall be briefed.

-- (j) Tow and release procedures from towplanes. - (k) Optional safety check maneuver. - (I) Official contest "working hours." - (m) Scheduling flying of low altitude lines and warm-up figures. - (n) Designation of warm-up pilots.
-Warm-up flights will be required for all categories and all flights at the U. S. Nationals, if circumstances allow. - (o) Personnel permitted on the judging line. - (p) Review of grading criteria for figures and positioning, as required.
+If Hot Box panels are not in use, the location and color of the recall smoke bomb shall be briefed. - (j) Tow and release procedures from towplanes. - (k) Optional safety check maneuver. - (I) Official contest "working hours." - (m) Scheduling flying of low altitude lines and warm-up figures. - (n) Designation of warm-up pilots.
+Warm-up flights will be required for all categories and all flights at the U. S. Nationals, if circumstances allow. - (o) Personnel permitted on the judging line. - (p) Review of grading criteria for figures and Presentation, as required.

-4.7 BRIEFING FOR BOUNDARY AND DEADLINE JUDGES
+BRIEFING FOR BOUNDARY AND DEADLINE JUDGES